Earn a versatile degree with one of the nation’s best Bachelor’s in Women’s Studies programs.

 Here at College Choice we’ve collated and compared the academic reputation, student satisfaction, affordability, and average financial aid packages of Women’s Studies programs across the country to create a definitive ranking of the nation’s 50 best undergraduate programs.
 We first chose programs with the most renowned academic reputation and from those pared the list down to those with high retention rates—a reflection of student satisfaction—and those with the most economical accessibility, to arrive at a list marked by thorough research and extensive data aggregation.

 Be sure to check out our new rankings of the Best Women’s Colleges and the Best Colleges and Universities for Women.

 Cost Per Year: $45,278

 At Harvard you can major in most fields, including pre-med, and concentrate in Women and Gender Studies (WGS).
-The WGS concentration is often ranked first in concentration satisfaction among seniors, likely due to the fact that most courses operate as seminars with small, intimate classes and lively discussion.
-Each year, a graduating WGS student receives the Jane C. Grant Senior Prize, a monetary award acknowledging best overall academic performance.
+The WGS concentration is often ranked first in concentration satisfaction among seniors.
+It has earned this reputation for many reasons:

 College Choice Score: 99.65